AndrewstheBuilder/Obsidian-Vault/MNIST on Micrograd.md

 * I realized that instead of passing in the 2D (28,28) examples to the ML algorithm.
 I have to flatten the dimensions before sending it in.
 I remember reading about the intuition for this somewhere.
 But now with my implementation in the first layer.
 Each pixel will have a weight associated to it.
 	* I also read in the blog that I need to divide the pixels by 255 to scale it to be values between 0-1. because the pixel scale is 255.
 	* He converted the output values to one hot encoding.
 This is something I am familiar with but why do it? [[Deep Work Machine Learning Exploration]] 07/12/24
+* 07/13/24: For the loss function I need to have some kind of percentage or something for the output neurons.
+So I can be like you are off by this much.
+Or maybe not?
+	* Scaling: I don't think we need to scale the input values to be between 0-1.
+Its currently 0-255.
+That is alright.
+Why do it?
+	* Loss Function: So I have output neurons that match the number of neurons we got.
+And the max output neuron will be the chosen number(expected results between 0-9) and we have neurons 0-9.
+And it seems like the result can be any number.
+Unless I slap a loss function that will convert the neurons outputs to probabilities. loss function could be $each\_item / total\_score$.
+And the $max\_index(probs)$ gets chosen.
+	* I need to put some kind of a constraints on this thing for common issues.
+Because I have 5 test inputs and I noticed that sometimes all of the outputs are 0.